 Computer Science allows girls to develop their interest in computing, gain confidence in computational thinking, and learn the theory and practice of how computers and networks function.
 The subject also gives girls the practical skills to solve problems by writing their own programs and applications, both individually and as part of a development team.

 We offer the Cambridge International GCSE in Computer Science.
-The course is divided into the two strands of the Theory of Computer Science, and Practical Problem Solving and Programming.
+The course is divided into the two strands, Theory of Computer Science, and Practical Problem Solving and Programming.
 The theory covers a range of topics, giving girls a broad understanding of the ‘biology’ of a computer and its interactions with other electronic systems and with humans.
 The practical element provides an introduction to computer programming, with the emphasis on creating algorithms to solve problems.
 Although we work with the Python programming language, the course emphasises an understanding of structure over syntax, allowing skills to be subsequently transferred to other languages.

 Design and Technology is about solving problems: how can we use technology and design to address needs and problems that we identify around us?
 Design and Technology has developed from the traditional subjects of Woodwork, Metalwork, Engineering Drawing and Graphics.
 It has made huge advances from these subjects, which were considered as life skills, and quite separate to the academic curriculum.
 The subject is now centred on the design and make process, and specifically covers the area of product design.
 A focus on the understanding of the design process is a crucial part of the subject and is taught from Year 7.
 Design and Technology develops project management and problem-solving skills alongside oral, written and graphical communication and presentation skills.
 The subject is particularly relevant to anyone considering a career in design, including product design, or industrial, graphic, corporate or environmental design.
 It also has relevance to the fields of mechanical and civil engineering, manufacturing, marketing and advertising, interior design and architecture, as well as other more specialised design and engineering careers, which several Tormead girls have gone on to study at university.